Home Loans for Apartments and Units in Springfield and Ipswich, QLD, The 2026 Guide

 • Construction loans: for off-the-plan unit purchases, with progressive drawdowns as building stages complete.

-• First Home Guarantee: buy with 5% deposit and no LMI up to $1,000,000 price cap in Springfield and Ipswich.
+• First Home Guarantee: buy with 5% deposit and no LMI up to the $1,000,000 price cap in Springfield and Ipswich.
+Income caps were removed in October 2025, so the scheme is now open to a broader range of buyers.

-• Queensland Boost to Buy: shared equity scheme allowing 2% deposit for eligible first home buyers under income caps.
+• Queensland Boost to Buy: shared equity scheme allowing 2% deposit for eligible first home buyers under income caps ($150,000 single / $225,000 household).
+Note that off-the-plan and vacant land purchases are not eligible; established or new completed units qualify.
+Places are limited.

 How do you apply for an apartment or unit home loan?